sinhasagar507/solar-ghi-analysis/README.md

 # Solar-Project
- CP Sem-7 Solar Irradiation Forecasting
+Sem-7 Project on Solar Irradiation Forecasting
 A review on existing methods of Time-Series Forecasting Techniques